 You can set up a dashboard view to watch stats from several sites all on the same page.
 This saves you from having to switch accounts in order to keep control of your multi-site business.

 The service constantly tests your site’s availability from more than 60 locations around the world.
-Those tests can be set to check on specific functions of your site, such as sign up or login procedures.
+Those uptime tests can be set to check on specific functions of your site, such as sign up or login procedures.
 That monitoring extends to tracking visitor journeys through your site.
 Those visitors can be selected at random, but you can also specify surfers to track if your site has frequent repeat visitors.

 Problems get double-checked from another source to ensure that there is no false reporting.
-You get notified by an alert when a confirmed performance problem is detected.
+You get notified by an alert system when a confirmed site performance problem is detected.
 Those alerts can be channeled through to other apps that you use frequently in your system administration work.
 You can grade faults and also get them directed to different team members.
 You get the right to set up several different user accounts on the Cloud service to enable each team member to have a customized view of the dashboard with different levels of controls.

 Pricing is subscription-based with different service levels.
 You can get a 14-day free trial of the Pingdom system.